Monday, February 22, 2010

 B: Some lovely stuff here, including “Sateenkaari kun taivalla taipuu / ...(on) Rauha sielussa rikkomaton”.

-A: Thank fuck for Finland is all I can say, and you won’t hear that too often.
-Something different!
+A: Something different at last!
 The guitars are fabulous.
-I’d like there to be a little more emotion to it, but oh well.
-I imagine it all sounding 100 times more powerful live.
+I’d like there to be a little more emotion to it, but you can

 15 France

 B: Oh dear.
-“J’ai grandi ortie sauvage / Sure des ecorces de goudron” is all well and good, but cross-eyed poodlesque Nathalie is way too young to be peddling something like this.
+“J’ai grandi ortie sauvage / Sure des ecorces de goudron” is all well and good, but poodlesque Nathalie is way too young to be peddling something like this.

-A: Musically it’s rather good, with some nice touches to it, but I’m still struggling to get past the obscene underagedness of it all.
+A: Musically it’s rather good, with some nice touches to it, but I’m still struggling to get past the underagedness of it all.
 Lovely ending.

 16 Spain